Consumers are demanding healthier options when they fly

 Know your airport

-Airport restaurants in Denver, Detroit and Chicago are most likely to offer a healthy option, according to the PCRM report, while Atlanta's airport landed at the bottom of the group's ranking for the third year in a row.
-So if you're connecting through Atlanta, stock up on some healthy fare beforehand.
+Airport restaurants in Newark, New Jersey; Las Vegas; or Detroit are most likely to offer a healthy option, according to the PCRM report, while Ronald Reagan Washington National Airport and Hartsfield-Jackson Atlanta International Airport landed at the bottom of the group’s ranking for the third year in a row.
+So if you’re passing through D.C. or Atlanta, stock up on some healthy fare beforehand.

 Know your airline

-In 2013, Virgin America and Air Canada each earned four and a half stars on Platkin's site for offering plenty of healthy options and providing calorie information for consumers.
-Platkin recommends Virgin's snack boxes -- like the protein meal with hummus -- and Air Canada's roasted chicken wrap with salsa.
+Virgin America and Air Canada each earned four stars on Platkin’s site for offering plenty of healthy options and providing calorie information for consumers.
+Platkin recommends Virgin’s snack boxes – like the protein meal with hummus – and Air Canada’s Roasted Chicken Wrap with salsa.
+You can check out his recommendations for other airlines here.

 Most of us have at least a general idea of what’s good for our bodies (a fruit plate) and what’s not (a king-size chocolate bar).
 Making smart decisions is half the battle.